This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-In this baked oatmeal recipe, I use a 5-inch baking dish.
+To make baked oatmeal for one, use a 5×5-inch baking dish.
 This dish holds about 1.5 cups and has an area of 25 square inches.
 A 4×6-inch dish has an area of 24 square inches and will work as well.
 For best results, use a dish of similar size.
-See our FAQ page for additional information on baking dish sizes.

 Ways To Use Leftover Ingredients

-If you’ve tried this baked oatmeal or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this “Baked Oatmeal For One” or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 If you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see!